-While there is no "official" amount of space you can capture in one scan, most iPads should have no problem scanning a typical residential room in full.
+While there is no "official" amount of space you can capture in one scan, most iPads or iPhones should have no problem scanning a typical residential room in full.
 If you are trying to scan more than a residential-sized room in one scan and running out of memory, then running out of memory is not atypical on older devices.
 If you are consistently running out of memory prior to finishing a room.

 This FAQ chiefly concerns scanning with Canvas using a Structure Sensor.

 Fear not!
 This is a bit of a nuanced topic, but this FAQ should guide you through:

 - When you should expect to see it vs. when it might be a sign that something is wrong

 - How to fix it or get help